Table of Contents

 Designed on the "Cash and Counseling" model, the Chore Services program provides participants with the ability to self-select their service providers.
 This “self-direction” is also referred to as consumer or participant direction.
 Individuals receive cash payments directly from the state to pay their service providers.
 Besides allowing the participants to retain a certain level of autonomy, this aspect of the program is particularly popular because friends, neighbors, and some family members can become paid caregivers for the senior.
 The program staff will set the hourly rate for caregivers in advance.
 Typically, compensation is near the state's minimum wage.

 Financially, individuals must meet the requirements for Supplemental Security Income.
-As of 2017 in Hawaii, SSI limits monthly income for individuals to $735 and couples to $1,103.
+As of 2018 in Hawaii, SSI limits monthly income for individuals to $750 and couples to $1,125.
+Calculated on an annual basis, income is limited to $9,000 for an individual or $13,500 for a couple.
 One exception to the income limit is in adult protective service circumstances.
 In these instances, income may not be taken into consideration.

 All of the following services are possible.
 However, each program participant will have their needs assessed as they enter the program and receive approval for specific services.